• Skip to primary navigation

 Sugar mixture in a bowl.

 In a large bowl, add an egg white.
-(Discard the yolk, or use to make something else).
+(Discard the yolk, or use it to make something else).
 Whisk the egg white with a fork or whisk until slightly frothy.

 Beaten egg white in a bowl with a whisk.

 Add the pecan halves to the egg white and stir until pecan halves are coated in the egg white.
+They should look nice and glossy.

 Pecans tossed in egg white mixture.